redahmeid/football-prediction/README.md

 ## How well it works
 After the half way stage, the model will predict 6/7 correctly with a further 5-8 within one space.

+## Enhancements to the code
+- There are zero tests.
+This means I change code and test against Mongo directly.
+No biggie (as my volumes are so small), but I really want to be able to test this quickly
+- This is the first time I have written Python.
+So I am sure there are many things to change in terms of style and minimising the amount of code.